Joint Optimization of Handoff and Video Rate in LEO Satellite Networks: Evaluation

+Due to difficulty obtaining SNR from Starlink devices, we use NOAA satellites (NOAA-15, NOAA-18, NOAA-19) for SNR data.
+These LEO satellites have altitudes (808-854 km) and velocities (7.4 km/s) comparable to Starlink’s (550 km altitude, 7.6 km/s velocity), making NOAA traces suitable for handoff evaluation.
+We collect SNR and throughput traces from major US and Chinese cities, mapping elevation angle to SNR.
+Each Starlink satellite pass is assigned an SNR from a randomly chosen NOAA trace using this mapping, from which throughput is derived.
+The NOAA dataset contains 24 training and 12 test traces with no overlap.

-We also measure end-to-end throughput in the Starlink network to obtain the dataset.
-An iperf download is conducted from a Starlink RV terminal to a video cloud server node in the US.
-Note that the throughput traces include uplink, downlink, and terrestrial links between the Starlink dish and the Internet video server.
-Thus, they provide an accurate representation of the actual video streaming conditions within the Starlink network.
-The iperf logs with timestamps are collected at a granularity of 1 second and a length of 13 hours.
-To simulate the multiple satellites, time division multiplexing is utilized.
-Specifically, we transform a 16-minute iperf log into a 4-minute log with four satellites.
-Therefore, 48 multiplexed logs are created from a 13-hour log.
-We use 40 logs as the training set and 8 as the test set.
+The Starlink dataset is collected via iperf downloads from a Starlink RV terminal to a video cloud server in the US, capturing uplink, downlink, and terrestrial links.
+Logs are sampled every second over 13 hours.
+To simulate multiple satellites, we apply time-division multiplexing by converting a 16-minute log into four 4-minute logs, generating 48 multiplexed traces from the 13-hour log.
+Forty logs form the training set, and eight form the test set.